The Stellar decomposition: A compact representation for simplicial complexes and beyond: Stellar decomposition

 \subsubsection{A compressed region representation}

-In this subsection, we discuss two encoding strategies for the data mapped to each region of the decomposition.
-We begin with a simple strategy that explicitly encodes the arrays of vertices and \topcpcells\ mapped to each region and work our way to a compressed representation of these lists.
-Coupling this compressed representation with a reorganization of the vertices and cells of the CP complex (as we will describe in Section~\ref{sec:stellar_tree_generation}) yields a significant reduction in storage requirements for a Stellar decomposition, as we will demonstrate in Section~\ref{sec:storage_encodings}.
+In this subsection, we discuss two encoding strategies for the data maps in each region of the partition \D. We begin with a simple strategy that explicitly encodes the arrays of vertices and \topcpcells\ associated with each region and work our way to a compressed representation of these arrays.
+Coupling this compressed representation with a reorganization of the vertices and cells of the CP complex (as we will describe in Section~\ref{sec:stellar_dec_generation}) yields a significant reduction in storage requirements.
+We will demonstrate this claim in Section~\ref{sec:storage_encodings} on a data structure instantiating the Stellar decomposition.